kumar-shridhar/AgentBasedModeling/README.md

-# AgentBasedModeling
- Growing network of colored agents connected to different colors
+# Agent Based Modeling task for Growning Network

 ![Growning Network GIF](./ABM.gif)

+### Task

+Model a growing network of colored agents that connects to agents of different colors.
+It is modeled using NetLogo.

+### Requirements:

+* NetLogo (Install from here : https://ccl.northwestern.edu/netlogo/download.shtml)

+### Hyperparameters:

+* Number of Agents
+* Agents color
+* Node density
+* Maximum-Minimum Node density
+* Speed of motion